 Skip to main content

-Associate online appointment bookings with marketing efforts
+Can I associate online appointment bookings with marketing efforts?

-Send URL parameters to NexHealth to understand the source of your online bookings and measure ad campaign performance
+Send URL parameters to NexHealth to understand the source of your online bookings and measure ad campaign performance.

 Updated this week